saikolasani/MathRAGBot/README.md

 Follow these steps to start the interactive chat:

-1. Ensure all dependencies are installed and your environment variables are set (as described in the [Configuration](#configuration) section).
+1. Ensure all dependencies are installed and your environment variables are set (as described in the #Requirements section).
 2. Open the terminal or command prompt where your script is located.
 3. Execute the script using Python.
 For example:
    ```bash